blib-la/hyv/docs/17_b_CREATING_A_PRISMA_STORE_ADAPTER.md

-# Implementing the Prisma Store Adapter for Hyv
+# Building Out the Prisma Store Adapter for Your Hyv Project

+## Overview

-Now that we have our project set up and our Prisma client generated, we can move on to implementing our Prisma store adapter.
+Having set up the project and generated our Prisma client, we can now progress to building out our Prisma store adapter.
+This guide will detail the creation and implementation of the adapter.

+## Prerequisites

+In addition to the prerequisites from the first part, you'll need a running PostgreSQL database that the Prisma store adapter can interact with.

+## Guide

-## Creating the Prisma Store Adapter
+### Initiating the Prisma Store Adapter

-Create a new file named `PrismaStoreAdapter.ts` and open it:
+To begin, create a new file titled `PrismaStoreAdapter.ts` and open it.

 ```shell
 touch PrismaStoreAdapter.ts